Ureterine fibroids (leiomyomas) are benign tumours that arise from the muscle layer of the uterus termed the myometrium.

 Uterine fibroids have an unpredictable natural history and a large majority are identified incidentally on pelvic imaging.

-If present, women may suffer from the following clinical features:
+If present, women may suffer from the following symptoms:

 In some cases, fibroids may undergo ‘red degeneration’ during pregnancy.
-Red degeneration is the result of rapid enlargement and the fibroid subsequently outgrows its blood supply.
+Red degeneration is the result of rapid enlargement causing the fibroid to outgrow its blood supply.
 This can lead to acute severe abdominal pain.
-Another causes of severe abdominal pain associated with uterine fibroids is torsion of a pedunculated fibroid.
+Another classical cause of severe abdominal pain associated with uterine fibroids is torsion of a pedunculated fibroid.

 A pelvic ultrasound is considered the first-line investigation for evaluation of uterine fibroids.

-Other investigations that can be completed in the work up of uterine fibroids include full blood count (assess for anaemia), plevic MRI and hysteroscopy if there is concern about intramucosal fibroids.
-Pelvic MRI is the best imaging modality to assess fibroids and it is useful at differentiating between leiomyomas, adenomyosis (endometrial tissue in the myometrium), and adenomyomas (benign tumour variant of adenomyosis).
-However, its use is usually restricted to complicated cases or operative planning because of the ease and high sensitivity (95-100%) of ultrasonography.
+Pelvic MRI is the best imaging modality to assess fibroids and useful at differentiating between leiomyomas, adenomyosis (endometrial tissue in the myometrium), and adenomyomas (benign tumour variant of adenomyosis).
+However, its use is reserved for complicated cases or operative planning.
+This is because of the ease and high sensitivity (95-100%) of ultrasonography.

 The management of fibroids depends on the presenting symptoms of the patient.